dacsec-org/Ai-Initializer-Project/snapshots-mod/SNAPSHOTS.md

 ## Overview

 This document provides an overview of the snapshot management system implemented using Java and a frontend in TypeScript/React.
 The system allows users to create, list, update, and delete snapshots.

+## Main Purpose
+The snapshot management system is designed to provide an easy-to-use interface for managing snapshots in a Btrfs filesystem.
+Our use is snapshot entire or parts of LLM's that are stored in Btrfs filesystems.
+The system should allow users to perform the following actions:
+- Create a snapshot of a specified LLM.
+- List all snapshots in a specified directory.
+- Delete a specified snapshot.
+- Copy a snapshot to a new location.
+- Snapshot specific parts of LLM's t be loaded into RAM rather than the  entire LLM making it possible to load only the parts of the LLM that are needed.
+This is especially helpful for large LLM's that are too large to Load into RAM in their entirety.
+For instance, if a coding assistant type LLM with 60b parameters, the entire LLM is 100GB, but only 1GB is needed for a specific language, we simply snapshot the 1GB target language and load it.
+This way we don't need 60GB of RAM to load the entire LLM.

 ## Backend (Java)

 ### `SnapShotService`
 - **Purpose**: Handles snapshot-related actions and is exposed to the frontend via Vaadin.
 - **Methods**:
   - `handleSnapshotAction(String action, String source, String destination)`: Delegates the action to `SnapShotHandler`.